shaowenchen/debugger-action/README.md

 3. Run your workflow and login the runner

-In the log of GitHub Actions, you can see that:
+In the log of GitHub Actions, find **localhost:8000** and you can see that:

 ```txt
 t=2021-01-19T03:57:10+0000 lvl=info msg="started tunnel" obj=tunnels name=command_line addr=//localhost:8000 url=tcp://2.tcp.ngrok.io:16400